nordbyerik/gaims/README.md

 ## 5. Conclusion and Future Directions

-There seems to be some potential for using even simple probes to identify collusion and deception in LLMs.
+The exceptionally high accuracy warrants further investigation to ensure there's no inadvertant leakage of information.
+However, there does seem to be some potential for using even simple probes to identify collusion and deception in LLMs.
 More principled and robust methods for prompt generation and activation extraction would be needed for better results.

 Future work could include:
 -   Expanding the library of games to include more complex, multi-stage, and imperfect information scenarios.
 Some initial ideas include